-The interference pattern is observed on the viewing screen as an alternating pattern of high-intensity and low-intensity (i.e., 'bright' and 'dark' spots).
-The low-intensity ('dark') spots are called points of completely destructive interference.
-In essence, waves emerging from the slits are canceling each other out at these points on the screen -- e.g., one wave arrives on a peak while the other arrives on a trough.
+The interference pattern is observed on the viewing screen as an alternating pattern of high-intensity and low-intensity (in other words, bright and dark spots).
+The low-intensity, or dark, spots are called points of completely destructive interference.
+In essence, waves emerging from the slits are canceling each other out at these points on the screen.
+One wave arrives on a peak, while the other arrives on a trough.
 Next, we'll introduce an equation that predicts the locations of these destructive interference points on the viewing screen.

-The underlying reason that an interference pattern of 'bright' and 'dark' spots appears on the viewing screen in the double slit experiment is that waves passing through the slits travel different distances to any point on the viewing screen.
+The underlying reason that an interference pattern of bright and dark spots appears on the viewing screen in the double slit experiment is that waves passing through the slits travel different distances to any point on the viewing screen.
 This path difference may lead to the waves becoming out of phase as their individual oscillations become desynchronized.
-Complete desynchronization leads to destructive interference, which causes a dark spot.
-Between the dark spots, the waves arrive at the viewing screen in sync (or in phase) and a bright spot occurs.
+Complete desynchronization leads to a destructive interference, which causes a dark spot.
+Between the dark spots, the waves arrive at the viewing screen in sync, or in phase, and a bright spot occurs.
 This is also called constructive interference.

-The standard expression that relates x to the distance between the slits d (see Figure 2), the distance to the viewing screen L and the wavelength of the wave, conventionally represented by Greek letter lambda, is:
+The standard expression that relates x to the distance between the slits d, the distance to the viewing screen L, and the wavelength of the wave lambda is: